Physically Plausible Human-Object Rendering from Sparse Views via 3D Gaussian Splatting: Methodology

-Then, the combined Gaussian set $\mathcal{G}$ is projected into the 2D plane.
+The combined Gaussian set $\mathcal{G}$ is projected into the 2D plane.
 The covariance matrix $\Sigma$ of each 3D Gaussian is transformed to its projected 2D covariance $\Sigma'$ as follows:

 where $\mathbf{W}$ is the world-to-camera transformation matrix, $\mathbf{J}$ is the Jacobian of the affine approximation of the projective transformation.
 The projected Gaussians are blended using $\alpha$-compositing to generate the rendered image, which is compared with the ground-truth image using $\mathcal{L}_{\text{image}}$ loss.
-This composed Gaussian splatting process leverages the flexibility of Gaussian representations to capture dynamic human motion and static objects within the same scene.